AnilRai2015/MIS630Team_01/README.md

 __double underscores__

-This is [an example](http://www.stevens.edu/sit/ "Stevens Institute of Technology") inline link.
+Plateform which inspierd me to this idea and contribution [School of Opportunities](http://www.stevens.edu/sit/ "Stevens Institute of Technology") inline link.

 [This link](http://example.net/) has no title attribute.